IsabellaRocha/Final_Systems/README.md

 * 1/19
   * Isabella: Added cars to our shared memory, got viewing available cars to work, edited how our shared memory works, updated the users struct, utilized forking and execvp to access shared memory commands in our rent and return files
   * Joseph: Changed car storing, shared memory, and semaphore structure to allow renting out by days and months.
 Continued working on the renting car prompts and returning car structure/format/prompts
+* 1/20
+  * Isabella: Helped try to figure out shared memory and semaphores, debugged, added cost to users to limit how much they can spend
+  * Joseph: Reorganized files, wrote the shared memory and semaphore code for return_car and rent, added using shared memory and semaphores in user when logging in and creating an account, debugged